-The British Benevolent Society of California is a unique charity and social hub for Brits in the Bay Area.
-As a community, we provide aid and relief to British citizens in California, in times of dire need.
-Our support comes from generous donations, legacies and fundraising by members, and our community in California.
+The British Benevolent Society of California is a unique independent charity and social hub for Brits in the Western United States.
+As a community, we provide aid and relief to British citizens in times of dire need.
+The BBS is working tirelessly to support Brits with life-saving aid in times of greatest need.

-The British Benevolent Society has its roots dating back into the 1850s and 1860s when in San Francisco a number of doctors, professional men and merchants met with the British Consulate to organize medical help and financial relief for distressed British Nationals.
+The British Benevolent Society has its roots dating back into the 1850s and 1860s when in San Francisco a number of doctors, professionals and merchants met with the British Consulate to organize medical help and financial relief for distressed British Nationals.

 In 1858 this Relief Society was under the control of the Consulate, together with a Board of directors.
 The Consul and later the Consul-General served as President.
 The Consul-General continued as President until 1955 when the organization became independently run by the Board of Directors with its own nominated President.